 The blood sugar levels are affected by many hormones and metabolites apart from the insulin, that is secreted in the pancreas.
 Also, the production and secretion of insulin itself are regulated by other hormones and peptides produced in the intestine.
-Even the health and well being of the pancreas, as well as the insulin-secreting beta cells of the pancreas, is looked after by many molecules secreted in the gut.
-Thus, the health of our gut, the food we eat, and the health of the bacteria in our gut has a profound impact on our overall health, including the blood sugar levels.
+Even the health and well-being of the pancreas, as well as the insulin-secreting beta cells of the pancreas, are looked after by many molecules secreted in the gut.
+Thus, the health of our gut, the food we eat, and the health of the bacteria in our gut have a profound impact on our overall health, including our blood sugar levels.

-The changes done in the gut during bariatric surgery leads to change in the secretion of various molecules from your gut that eventually has a positive effect on the secretion of Insulin.
+The changes done in the gut during bariatric surgery lead to a change in the secretion of various molecules from your gut that eventually has a positive effect on the secretion of Insulin.

-Firstly, after a bariatric surgery food is bypassed from the duodenum, which is the initial part of the intestine adjacent to the pancreas.
-This change leads to an increase in the secretion of insulin and a decrease in the production of hormone glucagon from the pancreas.
-The hormone glucagon works in exactly an opposing manner to insulin and hence lowering of this hormone improves the blood sugar levels.
+Firstly, after a bariatric surgery, food is bypassed from the duodenum, which is the initial part of the intestine adjacent to the pancreas.
+This change leads to an increase in the secretion of insulin and a decrease in the production of the hormone glucagon from the pancreas.
+The hormone glucagon works in exactly the opposite manner to insulin and hence lowering this hormone improves the blood sugar levels.
 Overall due to these changes, improvement in diabetes is seen immediately after this surgery.

 There is an even more important aspect of this.
 Due to an increase in the effectiveness of insulin, less insulin is needed to control blood sugar.
 And hence there is less burden on the pancreas to produce insulin.
 This improves the longevity of the beta cells in the pancreas.
-This is very important for long term health of the pancreas and long term outcomes of diabetes.
+This is very important for the long-term health of the pancreas and long-term outcomes of diabetes.